 Example of Final Payment Recording

 In the final month, the interest portion is $29.95, and the principal portion is $4,492.78.
 The loan is fully paid off, with a balance of $0.00.
+This final payment example illustrates a single payment notes payable, where the entire principal and interest are paid in one lump sum.

 Journal Entry: